ssilverman/QNEthernet/README.md

 to use them yourself.

-If the target device isn't a Teensy 4 then the _Entropy_ library will be used, unless it's not accessible or doesn't exist for the device, in which case `std::rand()` and `std::srand()` will be used for random number generation and initialization, respectively.
+If the target device isn't a Teensy 4 then the _Entropy_ library will be used, unless it's not accessible or doesn't exist for the device, in which case an instance of `std::minstd_rand` will be used.

 ### The `RandomDevice` _UniformRandomBitGenerator_